COMMUNITY FIRST, CLIMATE FIRST

 Regenerative

 Working in tandem with ecological systems.
 Resource use is deeply integrated with communities and environment.
-Values open space, working lands, green space and habitat health as vital to mulit-generational wellbeing.
+Values open space, working lands, green space and habitat health as vital to multi-generational wellbeing.

 1